danielxmnn/RansomwareWatchTypes/dark-feed-crawler/readme.md

 Upon detecting a new entry, a message is sent to the discord webhook containing the name of the group, the victim and the date.

-I'm glad if I can contribute to someone's project
+I'm glad if this code can contribute to someone's project

-Use o task schedule do windows ou cron para deixar automática a execução do script.
+Use the windows task schedule or cron to make the script run automatically.

 ![image](https://user-images.githubusercontent.com/58004682/150245369-3dcd235f-28ca-47b3-a06d-05a4425d0036.png)